corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/handling-flag-days.md

 ## Consequences of flag days for the notary

 A flag day signifies the point in time where the network stops using one set of Network Parameters and begins using the new, previously proposed set of Network Parameters.
-This is discussed in the “Network parameters update process” within the network-map documentation.
+This is discussed in [Network parameters update process](../network/network-map.md#network-parameters-update-process).

 Once a flag day is issued, the next time a node polls the Network Map service it will receive the updated Network Parameters, in turn causing the node to shutdown due to a parameter mismatch.
 As a Notary node (whether a basic Notary or a worker within a HA cluster) is built